WEEKLY UPDATED 14 DAY LUSD DASHBOARD

 Individual school closure is recommended based on the number of cases, the percentage of the teacher/students/staff that are positive for COVID-19, and following consultation with the San Joaquin County Public Health Officer.

-Individual school closure may be appropriate when there are multiple cases in multiple cohorts at a school or when there are at least 5% of the total number of teachers/student/staff cases within a 14-day period.
+Individual school closure may be appropriate when there are three more cohorts with three or more cases within a 14-day period.
+(Previous guidelines indicated 5% of the total number of teachers/student/staff cases within a 14-day period.)